 The first thing that the adjuster considers is whether the plaintiff can prove that the defendant was negligent, and what the plaintiff’s chances of winning at trial are.
 Stop worrying about driving to get your prescription medicine today.
 Deliver My Meds is here, top-rated Pharmacy Delivery Company near you.
 Secondly, the adjuster considers is how badly the plaintiff was injured, and what damages a jury is likely to award at trial.
 The adjuster will also consider the facts and circumstances that are likely to sway a jury emotionally in one direction or another.
 These include:

 - If any of the potential witnesses have lied

-- Whether the plaintiff appears to be a likeable or unlikeable person
+- Whether the plaintiff appears to be a likable or unlikeable person

 If the plaintiff has a criminal record